rkmasiello/fountfi-sovabtc/ASSESSMENT_REPORT_REFACTOR.md

 - All contracts verified on Etherscan

 ### 4. Test Coverage ✅
-- All 425 tests passing
+- All 481 tests passing (56 new tests added in Session 22)
-- Comprehensive E2E test suite created
+- Comprehensive test suites with edge cases and branch coverage
-- Follows established testing patterns
+- 100% line coverage, 94% branch coverage achieved
 - Clean build with no compilation errors

 ### 5. Documentation ✅